cindyzwang/one-codex/README.md

 Rails 5.0.2 with a PostgreSQL database.

+This is not the type of README that I would put in a production project, but I figured if you wanted to see my notes, then I should make it easy to find.

 Things I learned while completing this project:
 - Atom isn't great with large files
 - How to create custom rake tasks to write to seeds.rb: seed files can't hold logic, so in order to copy the data from the taxdmp into the database, I had create a rake task that would parse the file and write commands in the seed file.